Re-launch of smartphone app aimed at saving lives

+JOINT BASE LANGLEY - EUSTIS, Va. – During these unprecedented times of COVID-19 and increased isolation among personnel, the U.S. Army Training and Doctrine Command re-launched a smartphone app designed in 2013 that provides resources for the prevention of suicide with a few simple pushes of a button.

-A graphic illustration of the TRADOC WeCare App designed to be a 24/7 ready resource for those feeling alone and considering suicide, or for those who are concerned about someone and are trying to intervene.
-(Graphic Design by Michael Beaton)
+TRADOC’s “WeCare” app is location/post specific, and it supports the Army’s Suicide Prevention Campaign.
+It serves as a 24/7 ready resource for those feeling alone and considering suicide, or for those who are concerned about someone and are trying to intervene.
+The app also provides instructions for reporting sexual assault, and has other useful embedded tools.

+"The Army truly cares about its Soldiers.
+Anytime we have a loss, or an attempt at suicide, it rattles us to the core," said Lt.
+Gen. Ted Martin, deputy commanding general, TRADOC.
+"Every Soldier is a member of our team, and they're important on so many levels.
+They're our family, and we want to ensure they know that.
+If they're feeling down, or heaven forbid suicidal, it's OK to ask for help.
+The TRADOC WeCare App is another tool in the kit that can provide that help.
+It's so easy to download, every Soldier or family member of a Soldier should have it on their phone."

+Soldiers, civilian employees, family members, or friends are encouraged to download the app designed with local resources.
+The app is free and available to anyone.
+Instead of wondering "what should I have done," the app lets you know “here's what I should do.”

 |Date Taken: